Offering one of the largest third-party QuickBooks add-ons, Clearify provides business analytics for small businesses.

 While Clearify’s solution simplifies the process of getting value out of a business’s QuickBooks data, it does require the customer to follow specific setup steps to work right.
 It’s all too easy to skip a step and run into trouble—and Clearify is ready to jump in and help.
 As Chuck put it, “You don’t want a customer having to struggle with your product.
 In our case, we have a lot of education.”

 And this is exactly why he started looking for a better way to help his customers.

 Delivering a High-Touch Solution in a Self-Serve World

-Chuck has been using Communifire at Clearify for so long, he can’t even remember how he came across it in the first place.
-He does remember, however, the challenges his company faced before implementing his unique instance of Communifire.
+Chuck has been using Axero at Clearify for so long, he can’t even remember how he came across it in the first place.
+He does remember, however, the challenges his company faced before implementing his unique instance of Axero.